UnsaRenah/portfolio/Week_1_Excel/readme.md

 ## Excel Functions

 I learned how to aggregate functions to derive new insights and generate additional data columns from existing datasets.
-For example, using a student grades dataset, I created two new columns—one for the average grade and another for the highest score—providing a deeper analysis of each student's performance.
+For example, using a student grades dataset, I created two new columns one for the average grade and another for the highest score providing a deeper analysis of each student's performance.

 Working with a retail sales dataset, I practiced calculating averages, filtering data, and identifying maximum and minimum values.
 This allowed me to explore and apply a variety of Excel functions and conditional formatting techniques effectively.